alatnet/Lumberyard-SQLite-Gem/README.md

 Any C++ function that has Out parameters are multi returned in Lua starting with the C++ return then Out parameters.
 Constants and Enums are provided with variation.
 SQLITE_*name* becomes SQLite.*name*.

+## Lumberyard Specific Lua
+The lua for lumberyard is the same as the regular lua syntax.
+Entities that use the SQLiteSystemComponent, such as the system entity, will have a function to retrieve the current database connection that is associated with it.
+To retrieve the database in the entity you use SQLiteLY.Event.GetConnection().
+Afterwards, any and all lua database functions will work with the sqlite database object.
+NOTE!
+DO NOT call Close on a database connection that is associated with an entity.
+The entity will automatically close it\'s database connection apon destruction.

 ## Lua Classes
 SQLite - sqlite3 \*
 SQLiteStmt - sqlite3_stmt \*